jvgiordano/OSSMM-Version-1/docs/_pages/electronics-assembly.md

 **Note:** Edges may appear curved in some photos due to lens distortion during the documentation process.
-Please be aware that these edges, like the sides of the electronic case, are actually straight.
+Please be aware that these edges, like the sides of the electronics case, are actually straight.

 <br><br>